After nearly a decade of travel, work, and artistic fulfillment, Katharine Hepburn returned to Hollywood and Spencer Tracy.

-Like Christina, Mrs. Prentice feels the love that John and Joanna have for one another, and she is soon won over to the happy couple’s side.
+Like Christina, Mrs. Prentice feels the love that John and Joanna have for one another.
+She’s soon won over to the happy couple’s side.
 But Mr. Prentice remains unconvinced.
-A heated discussion with his son follows, with John pinpointing in the course of their argument why he thinks his father cannot accept the marriage:
+A heated discussion with his son follows, with John pinpointing why he thinks his father cannot accept the marriage:

 “You don’t even know what I am dad, you don’t who I am, you don’t know how I feel, what I think.
 And if I try to explain it, the rest of your life you will never understand…You and your whole lousy generation believes the way it was for you is the way it’s got to be…Dad, you’re my father, I’m your son, I love you…But you think of yourself as a colored man.
 I think of myself as a man.”

 While John works to change his father’s mind, it’s Mrs. Prentice who eventually changes Matt Drayton’s heart.
 With an emotional appeal to his forgotten sense of romance, Mrs. Prentice reminds Matt of the intense feelings he once had for Christina.

 Thanks to the wisdom of Mrs. Prentice, Matt Drayton reaches his decision.
 He joins Mrs. Prentice and Christina in support of the marriage.
 Matt’s acceptance of the union is heartfelt, and just as full of love for his wife as it is of support for the young couple:

 “Mrs. Prentice says that like her husband, I’m a burned-out old shell of a man who cannot even remember what it’s like to love a woman the way her son loves my daughter…[but] I think you’re wrong.
 As wrong as you can be…I know exactly how he feels about her…

 Old?
 Yes.
 Burned-out?
 Certainly.
 But I can tell you, the memories are still there.
 Clear, intact, indestructible.
 And they’ll be there if I live to be 110….